 Key Market Stats:

-- Rents in Nashville increased by an average of 7% over the past year, according to RENTCafé.
+- Rents in Nashville have increased by nearly 25% over the past 3 years.

-- Neighborhoods in Nashville with the highest rents include Burton Valley, Forest Hills, and Tyne Meade where rents average $2,231 per month.
+- Neighborhoods in Nashville with the highest rents include Bellmont-Hillsboro, Urbandale Nations, and Historic Waverly where average rents go as high as $3,825 per month.

 The potential for equity appreciation and rental yield are two financial metrics real estate investors consider before buying rental property.